-Reece is a PhD student based at UCL whose research mainly involves the application of two related multiconfigurational methodologies (CASSCF & RASSCF) to investigate the electronic structure and optical properties of both transition metal and f-block complexes.
+Reece was a PhD student based at UCL whose research mainly involved the application of two related multiconfigurational methodologies (CASSCF & RASSCF) to investigate the electronic structure and optical properties of both transition metal and f-block complexes.

-Reece is applying the RASSCF methodology in a number of projects, investigating the excited states of molecular motors, covalency in f-elements complexes, and the stabilisation of low oxidation states of thorium and uranium.
+Reece applied the RASSCF methodology in a number of projects, investigating the excited states of molecular motors, covalency in f-elements complexes, and the stabilisation of low oxidation states of thorium and uranium.